Virginia-class submarine: Block I

-Block I involved 4 boats and modular construction techniques were incorporated during construction.
+Block I includes 4 boats and modular construction techniques were incorporated during construction.
 Earlier submarines (e.g., Los Angeles-class SSNs) were built by assembling the pressure hull and then installing the equipment via cavities in the pressure hull.
 This required extensive construction activities within the narrow confines of the pressure hull which was time-consuming and dangerous.
 Modular construction was implemented in an effort to overcome these problems and make the construction process more efficient.
 Modular construction techniques incorporated during construction include constructing large segments of equipment outside the hull.
 These segments (dubbed rafts) are then inserted into a hull section (a large segment of the pressure hull).
 The integrated raft and hull section form a module which, when joined with other modules, forms a Virginia-class submarine.
 Block I boats were built in 10 modules with each submarine requiring roughly 7 years (84 months) to build.

 Block II

-Block II involved 6 boats; they were built in four sections rather than ten sections, saving about $300 million per boat.
-Block II boats (excluding SSN-778) were also built under a multi-year procurement agreement as opposed to a block-buy contract in Block I, enabling savings in the range of $400 million ($80 million per boat).
-As a result of improvements in the construction process, New Hampshire was US$500 million cheaper, required 3.7 million fewer labor hours to build (25% less), thus shortening the construction period by 15 months (20% less) compared to Virginia.
+Block II comprised 6 boats; they were built in four sections rather than ten, saving about $300 million per boat.
+Block II boats (except the New Hampshire) were also built under a multi-year procurement agreement as opposed to a block-buy contract in Block I, enabling savings in the range of $400 million ($80 million per boat).
+As a result of improvements in the construction process, New Hampshire (SSN-778) was US$500 million cheaper, required 3.7 million fewer labor hours to build (25% less), thus shortening the construction period by 15 months (20% less) compared to Virginia.